Ensues/Ensues/README.md

 ## 🎓 About Me

 I'm a graduate of **Bachelor of Science in Computer Science** at **Tarlac State University**, passionate about building the digital world one step at a time.
 Right now I'm working as a Data Management Assistant in the Provincial Governments Office, preparing for data analysis, engineering, and administration tasks.
-My focus lies in **data science, machine learning, and full-stack development** transforming data into actionable insights and crafting elegant solutions to complex problems.
+My focus lies in **data science, data engineering, and data analysis** transforming data into actionable insights and crafting elegant solutions to complex problems.

 - 🔭 Currently working on machine learning projects and data analysis
 - 🌱 Learning advanced ML algorithms and cloud technologies